 - How to Write the "Why Us?"
 Essay: When it comes to the "why this university?" application essays, lots of students misunderstand the prompts—and miss out on an important opportunity to stand out.

 - Top 10 Application Essay Do's and Don'ts: Our top 10 admission essay/personal statement do's and don'ts!

 - Three Common Essay Mistakes: The essay you submit when you apply to college plays a big role in the admission process; it is the one area that allows you to creatively express yourself.
 So what do you need to watch out for?

 - 5 Ways to Kill Your College Application Essay: Here are five omissions or errors that can lead your application essay—and your chance for admission—astray.

-- Warning!
-These College Application Essay Ideas DON'T Work: These are college application essay #FAILs waiting to happen.
+- Admission Essay Ideas That Just Don't Work: These are college application essay #FAILs waiting to happen.

 More essay tips

 - Who can help me write my application essay?
 Writing is not a group activity, and you should always write your college application essay on your own.
 You can get guidance, but make sure it is the right kind of help.